ngi-nix/liberate/README.md

 backend headers, but does nothing else.
 You can use the logging header to write log messages, but where they end up is up to your project's initialization code.

+- `loguru`:
+  - In the examples, `FATAL` error messages are redirected to `ERROR`, to demonstrate all `LIBLOG*` macros appropriately.
+  - The library cannot be used on Android.